Stavvos/Robot/README.md

 supplied to it.
 A wheel of the robot will spin until this program is exectuted, power is cut-off from the raspberry pi, or the circuit is broken.
 I'm not sure why this bug happens.

-when using the program press 'W' to move the robot up, 'S' to move the robot down, 'A' to move the robot left, and 'D' to move the robot right.
+When using the program press 'W' to move the robot up, 'S' to move the robot down, 'A' to move the robot left, and 'D' to move the robot right.
 Press the 'ENTER/RETURN' key to stop the current command, and press 'Q' to close the program.